PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 13:38:56
+Last updated: 2024-04-05 13:39:30
-Random Quote: Stark: "Can I give you a piece of advice?"
+Random Quote: "Everybody else can see Ben, right?"
-Carter: "I'd rather you didn't." - Peggy Carter
+"Yeah, and he's a complete d-ckhead." - Allison Hargreeves